Below is the comparison of the top forex brokers in South Africa.

-TOP 10 South African Forex Brokers
+The Best South African Forex Brokers

 In addition to the main currency pairs, the so-called Major Pairs EUR/USD, USD/JPY, USD/CHF and GBP/USD, there are a number of other interesting currency pairs.
 The offer of each broker can be found in comparison table on this page.

-You will find that most forex brokerages are located in Cyprus or in London UK that is because these two places are the easiest to obtain a brokerage license that will allow them to operate across the whole world.
+You will find that most forex trading companies are located in Cyprus or in London UK that is because these two places are the easiest to obtain a brokerage license that will allow them to operate across the whole world.
 Therefore most companies are regulated by Cyprus CySEC and FCA UK.

-What is the minimum deposit?
+4. What is the minimum deposit

-For example: Usually the minimum first deposit is somewhere around $50 but in fact you need around $500 to start trading and testing your strategies.
+For example: Usually the minimum first minimum deposit is somewhere around $50 but in fact you need around $500 to start trading and testing your strategies.

 Currencies are traded with a leverage in Forex trading.
 That means, only a small portion (the margin) of the total value of a position is necessary.
 It allows you to trade a much larger position with a small bet.